Dry Eye

 ♦ Tea tree oil

-Apply diluted tea tree oil to your eyelids.
-Treatment will take at least a month to ensure that all adult worms and eggs are killed.
-However, be aware that tea tree oil can irritate your eyes, and excessive use can dry out your eyes and surrounding skin.
+Using diluted tea tree oil applied to the eyelids requires at least one month of treatment to ensure that both adult mites and their eggs are eliminated.
+However, it should be noted that tea tree oil may irritate the eyes, and excessive use can cause dryness of the eyes and surrounding skin.

 ♦ Colored light or red light laser treatment (IPL)

-It can penetrate deep into the pores to kill mites and has relatively fewer side effects than tea tree oil.
-It is considered a new treatment method.
+It can penetrate into the pores to eliminate Demodex mites, and compared with tea tree oil, it generally has fewer side effects, making it a relatively new treatment option.

 Dry Eye FAQs